cosimameyer/cosimameyer.com/content/post/2025-07-08-google-i-o-connect-2025/index.md

 ##### Gemma

 I'm a big fan of open and light-weight models.
 That's why I'm really fond of [Gemma](https://deepmind.google/models/gemma/) and the work the team is doing.
 As part of the keynote, Gus Martins highlighted that [Gemma 3n runs on as little as 2GB RAM](https://developers.googleblog.com/en/introducing-gemma-3n/).
-This is particularly fascinating because one of the significant ecological footprints of large models comes from their usage.
+This is particularly fascinating because one of the significant ecological footprints of large models can come from their usage.[^1]

 The reason Gemma 3n can be so lightweight lies in its selective parameter activation, which leverages the [Matryoshka Transformer architecture](https://arxiv.org/pdf/2310.07707) to selectively activate the model's parameters per request.
 This way, they are able to reduce compute cost and response times.
 [Here's](https://ai.google.dev/gemma/docs/gemma-3n#matformer) more on it.